 Mobile Home Park - A parcel or contiguous parcels of land which has been so designed and improved that it contains two (2) or more mobile home lots for the placement of mobile homes whether for short durations or permanently.
 All or some of the lots in a Mobile Home Park may be for short-term occupancy.
-A Campsite may be considered a Mobile Home Park and maybe required to meet Mobile Home Park standards.
+A Campsite may be considered a Mobile Home Park and may be required to meet Mobile Home Park standards.
 See "Campsite".

-Mobile Home Park Property Maintenance Agreement (MHPPMA) - A required Agreement that is a part of the Application for Land Development, Class VI, Group 4 of this Ordinance for Mobile Home Parks and Campsites.
+Mobile Home Park Property Maintenance Agreement (MHPPMA) - A required Agreement that is a part of the Application for Land Development, Class VI, Group 4 of this Ordinance for mobile home parks and campsites.
 The MHPPMA includes a Mobile Home Parks and Campsite Maintenance Plan (MHPACMP) specified by the Planning Commission and the ICOPD.

-Mobile Home Park and Campsite Maintenance Plan (MHPACMP) - A part of a proposal for Approval of Mobile Home Park and campsites.
+Mobile Home Park and Campsite Maintenance Plan (MHPACMP) - A part of a proposal for approval of Mobile Home Park and campsites.
 The MHPACMP addresses the responsibilities of the Owner of a Mobile Home Park or Campsite to assure management consistent with the maintenance requirements specific to the design standards for Mobile Home Parks or Campsites and other standard and requirements of this Ordinance.
 The MHPACMP forms the basis for inspections that may be required from time to time by authorities and agencies.
-The MHPACMP will be specific to the Land Development proposal and will be specified by the Planning Commission and the ICOPD.
+The MHPACMP will be specific to the land development proposal and will be specified by the Planning Commission and the ICOPD.

-Monument - A stone or concrete monument with a flat top at least four (4) inches in diameter or square, containing a copper or brass dowel (plug), and at least twenty-four (24) inches in length, preferably thirty (30) inches to thirty-six (36) inches or a steel pipe a minimum of six (6) inches above finished grade.
+Monument - A stone, concrete, or other commonly accepted material monument with a flat top at least four (4) inches in diameter or square, containing a copper or brass dowel (plug), and at least twenty-four (24) inches in length, preferably thirty (30) inches to thirty-six (36) inches or a steel pipe a minimum of six (6) inches above finished grade.
 The bottom, sides or radius shall be at least two (2) inches greater than the top, to minimize movements.

-Multi-family Dwelling - See "Dwelling, Multi-family".
+Multi-Family Dwelling - See "Dwelling, Multi-family".